What To Do and See in Granada Spain: It’s Not Just the Alhambra

 15. Hammam Al Andalus

-When you’re done touring the city, you should wash it all away with in a traditional Arab bathhouse.
-Dating from the 13th century, Hamman Al Andalus is located close to the Plaza Nueva and just below the Alhambra palace.
+After exploring the city, unwind in a traditional Arab bathhouse.
+Hamman Al Andalus, dating back to the 13th century, is conveniently located near Plaza Nueva, just below the Alhambra palace.

-Inside, there are seven different pools with varying temperatures.
-You can alternate warm and cold pools.
-You can also schedule an aromatherapy massage.
+Inside, you’ll find seven pools with varying temperatures, allowing you to switch between warm and cold baths.
+You can also add an aromatherapy massage to your experience.

 Click here to book your experience at the Hamman.